ElaXan/GCAndroid/README.md

     <img src="gif/20221026_150902.gif" alt="gif animated" width="450" height="100">
 </p>

+# Important

+GCAndroid is not getting updates since 1 month ago. and only 2 commits I did. i am busy with Javascript these days.
+So it's possible that GCAndroid will get a longer update or will move to Javascript or Python

 # GCAndroid

 Project is free to use.
 If you bought it from someone, please refund\